dgarcia360/symbol-docs/source/guides/migration/migrating-from-nem-to-symbol.rst

 At the time of writing, the main public network has not been launched.
 Right now, there are two options to start testing Symbol.

 * **Public test network** The public test network uses the same technology and features of the future main public network.
 You can use the testnet to experiment with the offered transaction set in a live network without the loss of valuable assets.
-To start using the test net, follow :doc:`this guide <../../getting-started/setup-workstation>`.
+To start using the test net, see :doc:`Setup your workstation <../../getting-started/setup-workstation>` guide.

 * **Private test network**: To run a private test network, use the package |catapult-service-bootstrap|.
 This software suite contains the necessary setup scripts to build a network for development and learning purposes with just one command.